 Employees should be aware that violation of any of the following employee standards of conduct may result in disciplinary action, up to and including termination.
+Iinsubordination and/or being in disregard of, or inattentive to, working directions and instructions received from supervisor or refusal to comply with same.

-- 1. Insubordination and/or being in disregard of, or inattentive to, working directions and instructions received from supervisor or refusal to comply with same. - 2.
-Willful violation of government laws, rules and regulations, or Match Education policies. - 3.
-Dishonesty of any kind in relation with Match Education, such as theft or pilferage of Match Education property, the property of other employees, or property of others entrusted to Match Education. - 4.
-Unsatisfactory work performance or otherwise failing to perform work up to the standards expected of Match Education employees. - 5.
-Excessive or unexcused absenteeism or tardiness, including the violation of any rule pertaining to attendance. - 6.
-Misrepresentation of facts or falsification of records, including but not limited to, personnel records, reasons for requesting a leave of absence or time off, and information provided in connection with obtaining employee benefits or the misuse of such benefits. - 7.
-Failure to return to work upon expiration of authorized leave, unless a valid excuse is given or the leave is extended. - 8.
-Engaging in any acts of violence, fighting, or threats of violence. - 9.
-Violating the Match Education Harassment and Discrimination Policy (Exhibit A) by engaging in, for example, sexual, verbal, physical, or visual forms of harassment directed at any person associated with Match Education. - 10.
-Engaging in any commercial activity, including outside employment, which conflicts with or gives the appearance of conflicting with the interests of Match Education, without first having obtained the written consent to such activity by the CEO of Match Education. - 11.
+- 1. Willful violation of government laws, rules and regulations, or Match Education policies. - 2.
+Dishonesty of any kind in relation with Match Education, such as theft or pilferage of Match Education property, the property of other employees, or property of others entrusted to Match Education. - 3.
+Unsatisfactory work performance or otherwise failing to perform work up to the standards expected of Match Education employees. - 4.
+Excessive or unexcused absenteeism or tardiness, including the violation of any rule pertaining to attendance. - 5.
+Misrepresentation of facts or falsification of records, including but not limited to, personnel records, reasons for requesting a leave of absence or time off, and information provided in connection with obtaining employee benefits or the misuse of such benefits. - 6.
+Failure to return to work upon expiration of authorized leave, unless a valid excuse is given or the leave is extended. - 7.
+Engaging in any acts of violence, fighting, or threats of violence. - 8.
+Violating the Match Education Harassment and Discrimination Policy (Exhibit A) by engaging in, for example, sexual, verbal, physical, or visual forms of harassment directed at any person associated with Match Education. - 9.
+Engaging in any commercial activity, including outside employment, which conflicts with or gives the appearance of conflicting with the interests of Match Education, without first having obtained the written consent to such activity by the CEO of the Foundation or Sposato, or the Executive Director of the Charter, as applicable. - 10.
 Knowingly permitting unauthorized persons to be in or on Match Education property.